canonical/netbox/docs/models/dcim/modulebay.md

 !!! note
     If you need to model child devices rather than modules, use a [device bay](./devicebay.md) instead.

+!!! tip
+    Like most device components, module bays are instantiated automatically from [module bay templates](./modulebaytemplate.md) assigned to the selected device type when a device is created.

 ## Fields

 ### Device